 - The most common side effects were diarrhea, and skin and nail conditions.

 A second clinical trail compared treatment with Tagrisso to standard treatment with Tarceva or Iressa as first line therapy in 556 patients from Asia, Europe, and North America with NSCLC and EGFR mutations.

 Overall treatment with Tagrisso improved progression-free survival by 54%.
-The overall response to treatment was 80% with Tagrisso compared to 75% with standard of care treatment.
-The average duration of response was two-fold higher for patients treated with Tagrisso (17.6 months) compared to standard of care (8.7 months).
+The overall response to treatment was 80% with Tagrisso and average duration of response was two-fold higher for patients treated with Tagrisso (17.6 months) compared to standard of care (8.7 months).
 The median progression-free survival was 16.5 months with Tagrisso compared to 11.0 months for the standard therapy.

 Tagrisso provided a significant progression-free survival benefit in Asian patients with EGFR-mutated NSCLC.
 Tagrisso should be the preferred first line treatment for EGFR-mutant NSCLC in Asia.”10-14

 EGFR exon insertions make up 4% to 10% of all EGFR-mutant NSCLC, These mutations typically appear in never-smokers, female patients, and those of East Asian descent.

 - Rybrevant (amivantamab-vmjw) and Exkivity (mobocertinib) are both FDA approved.
 Rybrevant is a dual EGFR-MET antibody that binds to the extracellular portion of EGFR.43 Rybrevant targets the Exon 20 mutation - the third most prevalent EGFR mutation in NSCLC.
 Rybrevant is the first bispecific antibody to target both EGFR and MET and received FDA approval for use patients with NSCLC who harbor EGFR exon 20 insertion mutations.